 Credit risk is the risk that the counterparty to a financial instrument will cause a financial loss for the Company by failing to discharge its obligations.
-Cash is deposited in highly rated corporations and the credit risk associated with these deposits is low.
-Of the trade and other receivables balance as at September 30, 2018, \$586,101 is due from Candente Gold Corp, a related party.
-At September 30, 2018, Candente Gold Corp's assets are in the exploration stage and the Company does not have sufficient cash or cash flows to pay the amount due.
-Management considers that this receivable is recoverable.
-However, credit risk associated with this receivable is considered high.
+Cash is deposited in highly rated institutions and the credit risk associated with these deposits is low.

-The Company also has a receivable of \$286,771 associated with the sale of Minera Candente which is payable over a period of 12 months.
-The purchaser has made all required payments to date.
+The Company has a receivable of \$99,581 associated with the sale of Minera Candente which is payable over a period of 14 months.
 Management considers that this receivable is recoverable, and that credit risk associated with this receivable is moderate.

-As at September 30, 2018, the Company's maximum exposure to credit risk is the carrying value of its cash and receivables.
+As at December 31, 2019, the Company's maximum exposure to credit risk is the carrying value of its cash and receivables.